AlexOConnorHub/Auto-Myself/readme.md

-# Auto Myself
+# My Car - Total Control

-This is a mobile app written in React Native for taking control of vehicle maintenance.
+This is a Open-Source mobile app written in React Native utilizing Expo for taking control of vehicle maintainance.

-## Build

-- `npm install`
-- `npx expo start`